Package

 extension based on the DOS language code.
 They are used by programs like

-language.
-Only the fields which need translated should be included (plus an
+preferred language.
+Only the fields which need translated should be

 - Description: Optional, translated description